 4 Reasons Why Buying House Early Isn’t a Good Idea

-You are young and are pretty much in control of how you want to lead your life as also where you want to spend your money.
-In future, when the size of your family grows and you have larger obligations to cater to, it might seem impossible to cut costs the way you can do right now.
-So, it is only now that you can make a few lifestyle adjustments that can go a long way in building cash reserves for your future.
-It is hence quite logical that you save and buy a house not to convert into your home, but as an investment that can reap benefits in future as also appreciate at a rate that allows you to sell it off and buy your dream house when you decide to have one (perhaps at even a down payment).
+You’re young and have a lot of freedom regarding how you live your life and how you spend your money.
+When your family grows, and you have additional responsibilities to meet, it may seem impossible to minimize costs the way you can now.
+So now is the time to adopt a few lifestyle changes that will help you develop cash reserves for the future.
+It is therefore natural that you save and buy a house not to turn it into your home, but as an investment that will pay off in the future as well as appreciate at a pace that will allow you to sell it and purchase your dream home when you wish to have one (perhaps at even a down payment).

-2. Take Your Time to Hunt Your Dream Home
+2. Take Your Time When Looking for Your Dream House

-When you are still young you might not have a clear view of the kind of house you might wish to spend the rest of your life in.
-And if you have still not met your would-be-life-partner, chances are that you might like to consider having your significant other’s view point too before putting your money into what will be the love nest for large part of your life.
+When you’re young, you may not have a clear idea of the type of home you want to live in for the rest of your life.
+And if you haven’t met your future life partner yet, you might want to think about getting your significant other’s opinion before investing in what will be your love nest for a big portion of your life.

-It’s just a matter of finding tenants.
-Once that is in place, an investment in a property early in life ensures a steady source of income until you decide to do away with it.
-It will thus act as your second source of income for times to come.
-I’m sure you agree that a little bit extra money never hurts and especially as your financial responsibilities mount on, it will act as a savior of sorts to pay off your bills and debts.
+It’s simply an issue of locating suitable tenants.
+Once that’s in place, investing in real estate early in life provides a constant stream of income until you decide to sell it.
+As a result, it will serve as your secondary source of income in the future.
+I’m sure you agree that a little additional cash never hurts, and when your financial obligations grow, it will serve as a sort of rescuer in terms of paying off your bills and debts.

-When do you most need a new house with the most modern amenities, a house that is easy to maintain and also suits your needs?
-You got it right – when you grow old.
-However, in most cases when people buy a house to live in early on in their life, they often end up spending their old age in a house that has already depreciated with time and isn’t as good as it used to be.
-Also, the neighborhood might not suit their needs any more.
+When do you have the most need for a new home with the most up-to-date conveniences, a home that is easy to maintain and meets your requirements?
+You nailed it – when you get old.
+When people buy a house early in life, however, they often end up spending their golden years in a place that has depreciated with time and is no longer as good as it once was.
+Furthermore, the community may no longer meet their requirements.

-As someone once advised me “It always makes sense to take loan against an investment primarily because it is going to reap you benefits in future, but a loan on something that you plan to use for self is a huge liability.”
+“It always makes sense to take a loan against an investment primarily because it will reap you benefits in the future, but a loan on something you want to use for yourself is a major liability,” someone once warned me.